SirishaJP/The-Wildfire-Predicition/README.md

 Contact: sirishapadmasekhar@gmail.com

-To understand more about the project and the code implementation steps read the blog [here](https://medium.com/@sirishapadmasekhar/the-wildfire-prediction-9c565e2afa4e).
+To understand more about the project and the code implementation steps, read the blog [here](https://medium.com/@sirishapadmasekhar/the-wildfire-prediction-9c565e2afa4e).

 Copyright (c) 2023 SirishaJotheeswaranPadmasekhar